sourcegraph/about/handbook/people-ops/review-cycles.md

 - Describe this person’s impact at Sourcegraph and since the last review cycle and how that impact compares to your expectations.
 - What are this person’s biggest opportunities for personal development and growth moving forward?
+- What are your thoughts on the peer feedback that this person received?